MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 </style>
 ```

+## Link Bookmarks
-**HTML Links - Create Bookmarks: can enable users to jump to certain part of a webpage.
+HTML Links - Create Bookmarks: can enable users to jump to certain part of a webpage.
 This helps for a long webpage.

 * To create bookmark, create bookmark then add link to it.
 Clicking the page automatically redirects to boookmarked location in the webpage